-How do personal and sick leave regulations affect company culture?
+How do personal and sick time regulations affect company culture?
 Today, we demystify the often tricky issue of paid leave and give you some ideas on how to better implement standard personal and sick leave policies in your own workplace.

 To start, what are the firm Canadian labour laws surrounding sick leave?
 The Canada Labour Code paid sick leave legislation outlines that team members who have been with a company for a minimum of three consecutive months are entitled to sick leave protection.
 This means that for up to (but not exceeding) 17 weeks of an illness-related absence, the employee is protected from dismissal, layoff, suspension, demotion, or discipline.